Public Beta

 }

-The verifier’s logo is only part of the OID4VP Authorization Request and will be used in the presentation request screen.
+The verifier’s logo is only part of the OID4VP Authorization Request and will be used in the VC presentation screen.

 verifier logo